1965 in the Vietnam War: April

-President Johnson authorized a change in the U.S. Marines' mission in South Vietnam, a month after the first units had been sent to protect installations at Da Nang from attack.
+Johnson authorized a change in the U.S. Marines' mission in South Vietnam, a month after the first units had been sent to protect installations at Da Nang from attack.
 For the first time, American ground troops were scheduled to move into the surrounding area and to engage PAVN/VC forces in combat.

 1st Logistical Command was activated in Saigon to assume logistics support for the U.S. Army in II, III and IV Corps.